Las Vegas Union Plaza station: Union Plaza Hotel and Casino station

 The Union Plaza Hotel and Casino, originally called the Union Plaza in reference to the Union Pacific railroad station that stood at the site, opened on July 2, 1971.
 Its original owners included local business people Sam Boyd, Howard Cannon, Jackie Gaughan, and Frank Scott.

 Passenger service returned briefly in 1976 with Amtrak's Las Vegas Limited and in 1979 with the Desert Wind.

 Before the discontinuation of the Desert Wind train route on May 10, 1997, Amtrak's Las Vegas station was located at the Plaza.
 The station and ticket windows were directly connected to the hotel.
 It was the only train station in the U.S. located in a casino.
+The former station area is now the hotel's gym, and memorabilia from the hotel when it was an Amtrak station is located on the second floor of the casino.

 Today, Las Vegas is served by Greyhound Bus from the Salt Lake City Intermodal Hub in Salt Lake City, Utah to Los Angeles Union Station.
 Greyhound provided service to a station on the first floor of the Plaza Hotel until 2021, when service moved to the South Strip Transit Terminal near Harry Reid International Airport.

+Plans for new rail service to Las Vegas

 Amtrak planned for restoration of Las Vegas rail service surfaced almost immediately after the discontinuation of the Desert Wind.
 These plans recommended using Talgo trains between Los Angeles and Las Vegas, similar to Amtrak's Cascades route in the Pacific Northwest.
 This plan was never implemented and Las Vegas went without passenger rail service.
 Las Vegas is the largest metro area in the US without passenger rail service.

 In 2005 DesertXpress Enterprises LLC was formed in an attempt to restore passenger rail service to Las Vegas Valley, though their terminal is planned to be a newly constructed station in Enterprise, south of Downtown Las Vegas and the Las Vegas Strip.
 The project was acquired by Florida-based Brightline and changed its name to Brightline West in 2020.

 A competing company, Las Vegas Railway Express, also plans to begin passenger rail service between Las Vegas and Southern California, though at lower speeds.